Primis1/Obsidian-Vault/CS/Algos and DS/Modulo & Bitwise.md

 	1. If ==x== can't be divided by *divider*, it returns ==x==
 	2. Can ==determine== does the number ==consists== from the ==divider==
 	3. Can ==determine== does the number is ==even== or ==odd==
-	4. Every ==N==th operation, for something.
+	4. Every ==N==-th operation, for something.
 Send a promo for discount, every 50 logins
 ```js
 1 % 5 = 1// 1 cannot be divided by 5, so the remainder is 1
 4 % 5 = 4// 4 cannot be divided by 5, so the remainder is 4